XML RSS

 1. the Gentiles making idols,

-2. the Gentiles worshipping idols and
+2. the Gentiles worshiping idols and

 which produce three effects.